ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Must be between 1 and 8 characters in length.

-    To delete this field from the profile, set :emphasis:`alt\_group=""`.
+    To delete this field from the profile, set *alt_group=""*.

-    This option is mutually exclusive with :emphasis:`operator.delete`.
+    This option is mutually exclusive with *operator.delete*.

     | **required**: False
     | **type**: str